joseamaldonado/ai-chatbot/README.md

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
+You will need to set up the following environment variables to run the AI Chatbot:

+- `ANTHROPIC_API_KEY` - Your Anthropic API key (get one at [console.anthropic.com](https://console.anthropic.com))
+- `AUTH_SECRET` - A secret key for authentication (generate with `openssl rand -base64 32`)
+- `DATABASE_URL` - Your Neon Postgres database URL

 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various AI and authentication provider accounts.